Periquita Grape Variety: A Voyage of Discovery

 Alentejo vineyards

 Relatively easy to manage and cultivate, Periquita was once heavily exploited by Portuguese growers rather than cherished.
 Its primary role was to add color and structure to blends, whether they were port, sparkling wines, or rosé.
-As a result, single-varietal labels were rare in the 1980s—good quality examples, even less so.
+As a result, single-varietal labels were rare in the 1980s—good-quality examples were even less so.

 But things change.
 Pioneers like Luis Seabra have been at the forefront of a movement to sell Periquita wines to an international audience, producing a bright, fresh, and elegant style of red.
 Many younger winemakers have followed his example, focusing on terroir expression and balance rather than brute strength and concentration.
 As a result, delicious bottles are made in AlentejoDão, and the Douro.
 They vary, of course, in style, but the overall theme leans towards medium-bodied, velvety reds with ripe tannins and acidity.